infomofo/cordova-angular-md-template/README.md

 You may need to run some of the following to get all the dependencies for this application

-   * npm install -g grunt-cli
-   * npm install -g bower
-   * npm install -g cordova
+   * npm install -g grunt-cli bower cordova

 For ios development you will need the following